Wainscott Primary School Eco-Warriors

 Please visit the following website for more information. http://www.eco-schools.org.uk

 Eco Warriors will be saving energy by making sure they turn out lights not just in their own classroom, but also in rooms where people have left them on and ensuring interactive boards are switched off when not in use.
 They will also be monitoring recycling.

 The Eco-Schools programme is focused on nine key topics.
 These are: Energy; Water ; Biodiversity; School grounds; Healthy living; Transport; Litter; Waste; Global citizenship

 Our Eco Warriors have nominated themselves into one of the following sub groups.

 Litter Police go on regular litter picks around the school grounds.
 They complete a litter survey once a month and feedback results to classes during assemblies.
 They design posters to put around school to encourage pupils not to drop litter.

-Waste Watchers check recycling bins in classes and complete a monitoring sheet and in the near future will also collect waste from the kitchen, staffroom etc and this will be used in the school’s wormery.
+Waste Watchers check recycling bins in classes and complete a monitoring sheet They also collect food waste from the EYFS to use in the school’s wormery.

-Energy Inspectors check to see if pupils are switching off lights and computer monitors when not in use.
+Energy Inspectors check to see if pupils and staff are switching off lights and computer monitors when not in use.